 This was typical of many made during the 1980s and sold in a gallery in Brandon, Manitoba.
 Tony was inspired by the work of John Porter and emulated many of his techniques.
 This is a dark burning iron stoneware clay, H440, fired at cone 10 reduction.

-Tony Hansen: Lucky to have Luke Lindoe as my private tutor
+Luke Lindoe, my private tutor

 Ceramic business card of Tony Hansen